Asymmetric cooperative motion in one dimension: Introduction

 and we may rewrite the final identity as

-The introduction of $|\cdot|$ in \eqref{eq:CDFRecursion} is allowed since $F^n_k \geq F^n_{k-1}$.
+The introduction of $|\cdot|$ in \eqref{eq:CDFRecursion} is allowed since $F^n_k \geq F^n_{k-1}$ for all $k$.
 We write the recursion in the form of \eqref{eq:CDFRecursion} because this makes \eqref{eq:CDFRecursion} a discrete analogue (or finite difference scheme) of the first-order partial differential equation (PDE)

 In a nutshell, our approach to proving Theorem~\ref{thm:main2} is to exploit this connection, showing that solutions of \eqref{eq:CDFRecursion} closely approximate solutions of \eqref{e.genhjint} after an appropriate rescaling, when $n$ is large.
 The remainder of the introduction is principally dedicated to elaborating on the details of this approach and the challenges to carrying it out.